localjo/resume/covers/mapbox.md

 - I have **8 years of experience** with frontend JavaScript frameworks including **React** and **Redux**.
 - I love collaboration and feedback, and I'm used to doing those things in the open on GitHub.
+- Diversity and inclusion are extremely important to me.
 - I believe **open communication** is essential.
 - I'm great at expressing ideas with grace and clarity as a result of my background in communication and my **high empathy** for others.
 - I'm a **self-motivated**, constant learner and I'm always asking questions to increase my understanding.
+- I frequently explore new ideas, experiences, and places
-- I love to give 110% to the things I do.
+- I'm driven and give 110% to the things I do.
 - I'm passionate about constant improvement for myself and my team.
-_ I love teaching and mentoring others.
+- I love teaching and mentoring others, and being mentored myself.
 - I love questioning assumptions and constantly pushing to improve a product.
 - I prioritize listening and getting perspectives from people who see things differently than I do.